 Gift cards are a major pet peeve of mine.
 I strongly believe that they are doing more harm than good by making us impulse shop and buy crap we simply don’t need, have you ever thought about What Happens To All Those Plastic Gift Cards?

 Can you relate?
 Someone gives you a gift card and you feel the urge to use it right away?

-Gift cards are also made from PVC, a type of plastic that is typically not recycled and is also not accepted by most recycling system.
-So they end up in the garbage, and then landfill.
+Gift cards are also made from PVC, a type of plastic that is typically not recycled and is also not accepted by most recycling systems.
+So they end up in the garbage and then landfill.

 Credit cards and hotel key cards are made of PVC, as are items like pipes, vinyl siding for your house, records, shower curtains and mattress covers.